Dr Marion Blumenstein

 Dr rer nat, Diplom Biol, PG Cert AcadPrac

 I am a biologist by training, a researcher by heart, and a teacher by passion.
-I graduated from the University of Bremen in plant ecophysiology, and after having already lived and worked in New Zealand for several years, completed my doctorate in cancer research (Dr rer nat) at the University of Hamburg.
-Back in New Zealand, my first postdoctoral position focused on molecular pathways in preterm birth which led to my involment in a large international study on finding biomarkers for the early prediction of the pregnancy complication preeclampsia (SCOPE project) at this university.
+I graduated from the University of Bremen in biology, and after having already lived and worked in New Zealand for several years, went back to Germany and completed my doctorate in cancer research (Dr rer nat) at the University of Hamburg in 1997.
+Back in New Zealand, my first postdoctoral position at the University of Auckland focused on molecular pathways in preterm birth which led to my involment in a large international study on finding biomarkers for the early prediction of the pregnancy complication preeclampsia (SCOPE project).

-In early 2009 I changed from a purely research-based career to student learning advising with a focus on research skills development incuding quantitative literacy, academic writing, and research design.
+In early 2009 I changed from a purely research-based career to student learning advising with a focus on postgraduate research skills development including quantitative literacy, academic writing, and research design.
 In 2015 I joined CLeaR to work in the rapidly growing field of learning analytics.
 I aim to provide capacity building opportunities for academics on how to utilize learning analytics data to understand and optimize student learning.
-My expertise in biomedical research, which taught me to be rigorous from the research design stage through to the dissemination of results, combined with my knowledge of student teaching and learning issues gained over the last seven years brings together my passion for teaching and research.
+My expertise in biomedical research, which taught me to be rigorous from the research design stage through to the dissemination of results, combined with my knowledge of student learning issues gained over the last ten years brings together my passion for teaching and research.

 Research | Current